Michael-RDev/SentimentAnalysis/README.md

 ## Dataset

-The dataset used for training the sentiment analysis model is provided in the `data.csv` file.
+The dataset used for training the sentiment analysis model is provided in the `twitter_training.csv` file.
 The dataset contains the following columns:

 - `id`: Unique identifier for each review
 - `game`: Name of the game (in this case, "Borderlands")